alpipego/resizefly/readme.txt

 Normally after activating a new theme or plugin that adds new image sizes you will have to use a tool like [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) to create the newly registered image sizes.
 Depending on the size of media library and the power of your server, this might take a while or even take several tries to process all your images; and in the end you don't even know if you'll need all of the resized images.

-This plugins takes care of the resizing dynamically and creates the requested size the moment it is first requested &ndash; and only when it is requested.
+This plugins takes care of the resizing dynamically and creates the requested size the moment it is first requested&mdash;and only when it is requested.

 = Support =
 For users: Please use the support forums on [wordpress.org](https://wordpress.org/support/plugin/resizefly)<br>